rajnandale/Nakshtra-Exosky/README.md

 ## Project Details

-This project was created for the NASA Space Apps Challenge 2024 with team Yara.
+This project was created by Team YARA for the NASA Space Apps Challenge 2024 and Presented/Developed During Local Event of Hackathon at Nashik.

 You can find more details about the challenge and our submission here:
 [Exosky - NASA Space Apps 2024](https://www.spaceappschallenge.org/nasa-space-apps-2024/find-a-team/yara/?tab=project)